How to Duplicate a Google Ads Campaign (+ Why You Should)

 Cart abandonment occurs when customers add items to their cart but leave without completing the purchase.

-It is caused by a number of reasons, from problems encountered during the checkout process to distractions pulling the user away from the shopping site.
+It is caused by several reasons, from problems encountered during the checkout process to distractions pulling the user away from the shopping site.

 While this is a common reason for reduced conversions for most businesses online, the opportunity cost is even greater, which is estimated to cost ecommerce companies a staggering $18 billion annually in lost sales.